LEDApplications/pseo-expansion-map/README.md

 > Disclaimer: The data generated here should not be used for analysis.
 It's cobbling together a few things to tell a story about the growth of the PSEO partnership.

+## Convert web map to image

+The web app is nice but sometimes you just need an image for a presentation. [gifcap.dev](https://gifcap.dev/) works well for recording the web map to a gif file.

 ## Install deps

 This project uses [conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).